Charlie-belmer/nosqli/README.md

 NoSQLInjector is a CLI tool for testing Datastores that do not depend on SQL as a query language.

-The tool aims to be a simple automation tool for identifying and exploiting NoSQL Injection vectors.
+nosqli aims to be a simple automation tool for identifying and exploiting NoSQL Injection vectors.

 Usage: